Studio-Lemon/.github/.github/ISSUE_TEMPLATE/definition_of_done.md

 - [ ] Is Mailgun set up?
 - [ ] Check SMTP settings
 - [ ] Add website to Google Analytics
-- [ ] Configure tracking/analytics, is tagmanger container/analytics container loaded?
+- [ ] Configure tracking/analytics, is tagmanger container/analytics container loading and do we receive traffic?
 - [ ] Add website to Google Search Console
 - [ ] Did we enable caching?
 Did we set the caching to 10 hours max?
 - [ ] Did we configured backups?